MannLabs/refquant/README.md

 ### Python and Jupyter notebooks

-refquant can be imported as a Python package into any Python script or notebook with the command `import refquant`.
+RefQuant can be imported as a Python package into any Python script or notebook with the command `import refquant`.

 A brief [Jupyter notebook tutorial](nbs/tutorial.ipynb) on how to use the API is also present in the [nbs folder](nbs).